TWINGSISTER/Geogebra-Significant-Figures/README.md

 # Geogebra-Significant-Figures
 A collection of GGB tools to switch between a number and its textual representation preserving the number of significant figures.
 More on defining tools can be found [here](https://primi235711.altervista.org/moodle/course/view.php?id=5#section-4)

-To use them take the basic-empty-library.ggb  This file has all the tools and no construction.
-File empty-library.ggb  has all the tools and some basic construction.
-The file example-with-library.ggb contains an example using these primitives.
+To use them take the example-with-library-signdigit-text.ggb  This file has all the tools and no construction.
+The package deals only with POSITIVE numbers.
+Numbers like -1.0  or 0.0 are not allowed.

 In GGB numbers receive an internal representation that do not care about significant figures.
 If you put in the input line in GGB either a=2.0 or a=2.00 you will obtain the same internal representation for the number a.
 It would be nice to have manipulation primitives for textual representation of